nshkrdotcom/jido/guides/getting-started-agents.md

 Let's break down this definition:

-1. The `name` and `description` help other parts of the system understand what this Agent does via Agent Discovery.
+1. The `name` and `description` help other parts of the system understand what this Agent does

-2. The `actions` list declares which Actions this Agent can use - like listing the tools in its toolbelt
+2. The `actions` list declares which Actions this Agent can use

-3. The `schema` defines what information this Agent can remember:
+3. The `schema` defines what information this Agent can remember, including both input fields and expected action results
-   - Input fields store raw data we receive
-   - Result fields store outputs from our Actions
-   - Types and defaults ensure our state stays valid

-This schema-based approach gives us several benefits:
-- Type safety (can't store invalid data for known fields)
-- Documentation (fields are self-describing)
-- Default values (fields start empty)
-- Clarity about what the Agent manages

 ## Working with Agents

 Now that we have our Agent defined, let's see how to use it.
-Working with Agents follows a natural progression:
+Working with Agents follows a natural progression of create → set → plan → run.

-1. Create an Agent instance
-2. Set some state
-3. Plan what Actions to take
-4. Execute those Actions

-Let's walk through each step.

 ### Creating an Agent